200 Books Before Middle School

-Any child ages 5-11 or entering grades Kindergarten through sixth grade.
+Any child ages 5-11 or entering grades Kindergarten through fifth grade.

 You do not need a Minuteman library card for this program, but we recommend one in order to have access to all of our materials and resources.
 It only takes a minute to make one!
 Learn how to sign up for a free library card.